cameronking4/openai-realtime-api-nextjs/prompt-update-summary.md

 ### Database Updates

-New versions of both prompts have been created in the database:
+New versions of prompts have been created in the database:

 1. **PSYCHO_ONCOLOGY_ASSESSMENT**: Version "Structured Domains v1"
 2. **AI_ASSESSMENT**: Version "Structured Domains v1"
+3. **ANSWER_SUGGESTION**: Version "Comprehensive Answer Guide v1"

-Both versions have been activated and are now being used by the application.
+All versions have been activated and are now being used by the application.

 ## Testing